emilyjspencer/Laravel/README.md

 ### Laravel's REPL

-Just as Rails offers its own REPL - the Rails console, where we can manually add data and more generally manipulate data in the databases, Laravel also provides a REPL - psy
+Just as Rails offers its own REPL - the Rails console, where we can manually add data and more generally manipulate data in the databases, Laravel also provides a REPL  - **tinker**

 * This can be opened with the following command:
 ```
 php artisan tinker